apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

-    ``pull`` is a one-time-only operation that builds a SIF file corresponding to the image retrieved from the Docker Hub.
-Updates to the image on the Docker Hub will *not* be reflected in the *local* copy.
+    ``pull`` is a one-time-only operation that builds a SIF file corresponding to the image retrieved from Docker Hub.
+Updates to the image on Docker Hub will *not* be reflected in the *local* copy.

 In our example ``docker://godlovedc/lolcow``, ``godlovedc`` specifies a Docker Hub user, whereas ``lolcow`` is the name of the repository.
 Adding the option to specifiy an image tag, the generic version of the URI is ``docker://<hub-user>/<repo-name>[:<tag>]``. `Repositories on Docker Hub <https://docs.docker.com/docker-hub/repos/>`_ provides additional details.